shuvabrata/100-days-of-code/log.md

 **Thoughts:** Laying graph properly needs art and thinking about UXD.
 Need to study pre built templates.
 Maybe there already are many common usages.
 Why invent when there are design patterns.

+### Day 4: Nov 7, 2018

+**Today's progress**: Learned basics of matplotlib and wrote some sample practice programs.

+**Thoughts:** I fugured that this is not what I wanted to learn but good to know some basics.
+Learning basics is slow but necessaery.

 ### Day x: MMM dd, 2018

 **Today's progress**: